renegare/depipe/README.md

 So ... still playing about with this idea ... but ... the project can be broken down to the following class types:

 * Command (Task Master): Symfony based Command class, that relies on classes of type Task to do the work
 * Task: The actual classes that do the work ... work here must be super concise and minimal.
-Working AWS is a pain and testing it all works is a pain TOO!
+Working with AWS can be a pain and testing it all works is a pain!

 *Note*: Everything is reasonably Psr\Log aware, makes it easier to know when something has gone wrong!